maplegilbs/context-router-cookies-example/README.md

 Contexts allow you to pass data - most commonly state data such as user information - amongst components, without having to pass it through the props.
 You can think of it a little bit like a global variable - all components that are beneath the component in which the context is shared can see that data.
 (Also note here when referring to data this can mean any valid JS data including strings, arrays, numbers, functions, objects etc)

 ## 1 - Set up the file structure
+- run npx create-react-app app-name
- - set up the file structure to have three subdirectories, components, contexts, and pages
+- modify the file structure such that the src directory contains three subdirectories, components, contexts, and pages
+- delete all the code from the App.js file (we will update this later)
 - inside those subdirectories populate with the following files (which can just be empty for now)
  ```md
  src
 ├── components